 Illegal, Dangerous, or Liquid Items.
 When you opened your safe deposit box, you signed a contract listing what you may and may not keep in it.
 Firearms, explosive, illegal drugs, and hazardous materials are among the things prohibited from being kept in a safe deposit box.
 The same goes for less dramatic items: if you have a collection of rare whiskey, keep it at home.

 Here at Sabrina Winters Law, we have helped hundreds in Charlotte secure their future with estate plans.
-Book a Call with us today to find out how we can plan your estate!
+Schedule a Meeting with us today to find out how we can plan your estate!

 Reference: Kiplinger (Sep.
 24, 2021) “9 Things You’ll Regret Keeping in a Safe Deposit Box”